Krispy Kreme reverses course, allows student resale service

 ST. PAUL, Minn.
 (AP) — Krispy Kreme has reached an agreement with a Minnesota college student who drove to Iowa every weekend to buy hundreds of doughnuts to resell them in the Twin Cities area.

-The company said in a statement Monday that Jayson Gonzalez of Champlin can now to work with Krispy Kreme as an independent operator.
+The company said in a statement Monday that Jayson Gonzalez of Champlin can now work with Krispy Kreme as an independent operator.
 The deal also includes a 500-dozen doughnut donation when he starts up again.

 The St. Paul Pioneer Press reports the 21-year-old Gonzalez also announced the deal on his Facebook page, adding that he’s “pumped” to continue his business.